ovenbits/make-flutter-seo/README.md

 - ✅ **Windows**: Basic semantics support
 - ✅ **Linux**: Basic semantics support

+## ⚠️ Security Considerations

+Avoid using semantics on fields that contain sensitive user data like credit card information or other private details.
+Use `ExcludeSemantics` to prevent this data from being exposed to the accessibility tree.

 ## 🤝 Contributing

 This is an internal package for the Make organization.
 For contributions: